org-tigris-jsapar/jsapar/docs/basics_schema.md

   </csvschema>
 </schema>
 ```
-The same schema can also be created in java code but then you tie the format to your compiled code and will need to update the source code if the format changes.
+The same schema can also be created in java code, but then you tie the format to your compiled code and will need to update the source code if the format changes.
 ```java
 CsvSchema schema = CsvSchema.builder()
         .withLine("Person", line ->